 Federal grants, in addition to other funding sources, help state and local governments finance a broad range of services including health care, education, social services, infrastructure, and public safety.
-Understanding the current and future fiscal condition of the state and local government sector can help policy makers identify the primary drivers of long-term fiscal challenges and determine how federal grant spending can best address those challenges.
+Understanding the current and future fiscal condition of the state and local government sector can help policy makers identify the primary drivers of long-term fiscal challenges.

-GAO’s simulations of long-term fiscal trends in the state and local government sector have consistently shown that state and local governments face long-term fiscal pressures.
-Absent any policy changes, the state and local government sector faces a gap between expenditures and receipts in future years.
-The simulated operating balance measure — an indicator of the sector’s ability to cover its current expenditures out of current receipts – suggests that the sector will continue to face a gap between spending and revenue over the next 46 years.
+Our simulations of long-term fiscal trends in the state and local government sector have consistently shown that state and local governments face long-term fiscal pressures.
+Absent any policy changes, the state and local government sector faces a difference between expenditures and receipts in future years.
+The simulated operating balance measure—an indicator of the sector’s ability to cover its current expenditures out of current receipts—suggests that the sector will continue to face a difference between spending and revenue over the next 50 years.

-State and Local Government Action Required to Maintain Balance - Expenditure Reductions as a Percentage of Gross Domestic Product (GDP)
+State and Local Government Action Required to Maintain Balance (Expenditure Reductions as a Percentage of Gross Domestic Product (GDP)), 2008 through 2067